Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation

 \section{Introduction}

-Mathematical descriptions of the dynamics of the microbial systems used in biomanufacturing are key to exploit bioprocess automation \citep{leavell2020high}.
-From the early screening phases to the industrial-scale reactor, a consistent model-based approach helps to accelerate the product development \citep{neubauer2013consistent}.
-The mathematical description of the mechanistic model allows for performing the optimization, which leads to the cost-effective, consistent, and high confident bioprocess design.
-In this context, there has been significant progress related to the model-based bioprocess automation, such as structuring mechanistic model that describes key metabolic pathways, parameter estimation and design of experiment, optimal control, and modularized computational frameworks \citep{gomes2015integrating, narayanan2020bioprocessing, hemmerich2021pyfoomb, herwig2021digital}.
+Mathematical descriptions of the dynamics of the microbial systems used in biomanufacturing are key to exploiting bioprocess automation \citep{leavell2020high}.
+From the early screening phases to the industrial-scale reactor, a consistent model-based approach helps to accelerate product development \citep{neubauer2013consistent}.
+The mathematical description of the mechanistic model allows for performing the optimization, which leads to the cost-effective, consistent, and highly confident bioprocess design.
+In this context, there has been significant progress related to the model-based bioprocess automation, such as structuring a mechanistic model that describes key metabolic pathways, parameter estimation and design of experiment, optimal control, and modularized computational frameworks \citep{gomes2015integrating, narayanan2020bioprocessing, hemmerich2021pyfoomb, herwig2021digital}.